EvitaKnits/Cashflow-Companion/wireframes.md

 This expense has been deleted.

-Calculating the new running total for your ['Miscellaneous'] budget
+Calculating the new running total for your ['Miscellaneous'] budget...

 Successfully calculated and updated.